 Using Poper Blocker to block cookie consent pop-ups

-Poper Blocker is a browser extension for Chrome and Edge that offers a simple solution to stop cookie pop-ups and maintain your privacy.
+Poper Blocker is a browser extension for Chrome and Edge that offers a simple solution through its cookie banner blocker feature to maintain your privacy.
 Here’s how to use it:

 1. Open the Control Panel